Big 4 Accounting Firms

 The big four audit firms offer something that mid tier accounting firms are not able to offer.
 They offer a large network of member firms around the world.
 What this means is that they have partnerships with firms across the world that are able to service their clients.
 The largest companies in the world operate in over a 100 countries, so they expect their advisors to have offices there as well.
 The big 4 are able to easily offer this to their clients.
 They all have over 150,o00 employees while the mid-tier accounting firms all have less than 100,000 employees.
 Visit our top 10 accounting firms pages to learn who the largest mid-tier accounting firms are in the world.

-Another reason they want the big audit firms to audit them is because they have enough capital in case something goes wrong.
+Another reason they want the big international accounting firms to audit them is because they have enough capital in case something goes wrong.
 They want to be able to have some recourse if the financial statements aren’t audited correctly.
-Since the top accounting firms make billions of dollars each year, they have enough capital in case a shareholder wants to sue them.
+Since the top international accounting firms make billions of dollars each year, they have enough capital in case a shareholder wants to sue them.

 For example, when Enron went under, many people sued Arthur Andersen.
 Arthur Andersen was not able to survive that lawsuit because their level of involvement in the fraud was seen as too great.